sharvani-dasoju/sharvani-dasoju/README.md

 # 📊 Aspiring Data Analyst | Actively Seeking Opportunities

-I am a Deputy Manager from the Retail Banking industry, currently transitioning into the field of Data Analytics.
+A Deputy Manager from the Retail Banking industry, currently transitioning into the field of Data Analytics.
 I bring a strong foundation in problem-solving, analytical thinking, and business understanding, combined with a growing passion for working with data to drive meaningful business decisions.

 My professional background enables me to bridge the gap between business requirements and data-driven insights, making me well-suited for analytics roles in banking, finance, and data-centric organizations.